joshuarosenberg/jrosen48.github.io/_posts/2017-02-28-comparing-cdc-data.markdown

 It looks like the flu was about equal during the 2016-17 and 2015-16 seasons in terms of level of activity until New Years Eve; in most of the country, flu activity was much higher during the first seven weeks of 2016-17 season compared to the 2015-16 season.

 Of course, I think this visualization has implications for educational research.
 Many times we examine change, but are challenged by how to visualize change over time.
-This could be one such way.
+The `frame` aesthetic can also be things other than time, like different groups to compare.
+I'd like to think about how a GIF could be part of a presentation.